(II) Two ice skaters, both of mass 68 kg, approach on parallel pa... | Channels for Pearson+

 Moment of Inertia

-Moment of inertia is a measure of an object's resistance to changes in its rotational motion, depending on the mass distribution relative to the axis of rotation.
-For the skaters, as they pull closer together, their moment of inertia decreases, which is crucial for calculating the change in angular speed when they reduce their radius.
+The moment of inertia is a measure of an object's resistance to changes in its rotational motion, depending on the mass distribution relative to the axis of rotation.
+For point masses, it is calculated as I = m r², where m is mass and r is the distance from the axis.
+In this scenario, as the skaters reduce their separation, their moment of inertia decreases, leading to an increase in their rotational speed and a subsequent change in kinetic energy.

 Recommended video: